 While many states increase the minimum wage in accordance with the cost of living or inflation, Texas has not increased its minimum wage since 2009 when it went up $0.70 from $6.55.
 There are currently no bills that have been passed to increase the minimum wage in Texas.

 In Texas, some organizations are showing efforts to try and increase the minimum wage quicker than the state.
-For example in San Antonio, the Security Services Federal Credit Union has decided to raise the minimum wage for nearly 400 employees from $15 to $20 as of September 2021.
+For example in San Antonio, the Security Services Federal Credit Union decided to raise the minimum wage for nearly 400 employees from $15 to $20 per hour as of September 2021.
 This is over double the Texas state minimum wage and federal minimum wage.
 Even so, the state of Texas has yet to pass a bill aimed to raise the state minimum wage to $15 within the decade.
 As proposals to increase the minimum wage in Texas continue to be considered at the state and local level, it is not yet certain when and how the Texas minimum wage will change in the future.

 How should small business owners prepare for a potential Texas minimum wage increase?

-Although there’s no minimum increase to the Texas minimum wage just yet, it’s good to be prepared in case there’s a future increase.
+Although there’s no increase to the Texas minimum wage just yet, it’s good to be prepared in case there’s a future increase.
 Here are a few options you may want to consider: